matthew-brett/code-u-future/debate/everyone_can_code.md

 # What is Data Science?

+Combining:

+* Domain expertise
+* Maths/stats
 * Coding
-* Stats
-* Domain expertise

-Oh, and it's not just for scientists, but all researchers.
+...and it's not just for scientists, but all researchers.

-# Premise

-* There will come a time when all new university researchers will be able to code
-* A researcher who codes will:
-  * Do better research
-  * Do quicker research
-  * Do more reproducible research
-  * Be able to supervise students who code

 # Coding Goals